arsenmelikyan1995/QAProjectSelenium/README.md

-# QAProjectSelenium
+# QA Project using Selenium and Allure
-QA Project Using Java, Selenium, TestNG and Allure.
+Page Object Model-based UI automation tests with Java, Selenium, TestNG and Allure.